 - “Old people are so wise.
 They’re like tall Yodas.”
 THE STAR WARS REFERENCES CONTINUE TO BE JAM.
-(Also, since season two is supposed to be The Empire Strikes Back, this is just brilliant and I have a lot about thoughts about where things could potentially go.)
+(Also, since season two is supposed to be The Empire Strikes Back, this is just brilliant, and I have a lot of thoughts about where things could potentially go.)

 - Ted tells Sam people curse because they don’t know what words to use, but this show also knows when to use curse words appropriately too, and I love the fact that it’s an homage to itself without really trying to be.

 - I’m really happy to know that Roy Kent and I have the same favorite flower—white orchids.

 - I have a lot of feelings about Jamie calling the Toy Soldier “Ted (Danson).”